MattPereira/speedrun-chainlink/README.md

 ## 📈 Price Feeds

-Chainlink price feeds offer a decentralized data source that provides price information for a range of assets pairs depending on the network.
-The price feeds are powered by a decentralized network of independent, security-reviewed, and Sybil-resistant oracle nodes.
-The `AggregatorV3Interface` is fixed to the price feed address used during instantiation, but the `FeedRegistry` is more flexible although it is only avaible on mainnet.
+Chainlink price feeds bring off chain price quotes on chain using a decentralized network of oracles.
+The `FeedRegistry` contract is only avaible on mainnet, but the price feed addresses that power the `AggregatorV3Interface` are available on a wide range of networks.

 ### Steps